The Idea Farm: How to Sow, Grow, and Harvest Great Blog Post Ideas

 Here’s the snippet that eventually morphed into The Second Mover Advantage in Content Marketing:

-2) Nurturing Ideas to Fruition
+2) Nurture Those Ideas to Fruition

-In an idea farm, we accept that not every idea is immediately great—like wine or whiskey, a maturation process can improve its caliber.
+In an idea farm, we accept that not every idea is immediately great — like wine or whiskey, a maturation process can improve its caliber.

 Sometimes, this is a passive process: you simply don’t have the right data to make an idea work, or it just needs more time to develop.
 Great ideas are revealed by letting them grow wild in your idea farm, mulling them over in your subconscious, and adding new data whenever it comes to light.
+Other times, this is an active process.
+I’ve found three strategies particularly helpful:

 Identify Commonalities

+Often, it’s not the ideas themselves that mature into incredible blog posts but the common threads that connect those ideas.
+By looking for commonalities between your ideas, you can often find a bigger, better insight lurking just beyond the periphery of your vision.
 The Second Mover Advantage in Content Marketing is a perfect example.
-It started life as three separate-but-related ideas from my idea farm: one about the concept of “first movers,” one analyzing HubSpot’s approach to content, and one arguing that content marketing is no longer in the “early adopter” part of the technology adoption lifecycle.
+It started life as three separate-but-related ideas from my idea farm: one about the concept of “first movers,” one analyzing HubSpot’s approach to content, and one arguing that content marketing is no longer in the “early adopter” part of thetechnology adoption lifecycle.

 These half-finished ideas languished next to each other in my idea farm (even getting as far as three bad outlines) until I realized that these ideas were part of a single, bigger idea: that content marketers today have to embrace the role of second movers.
 Elements of all three appear in the finished draft, and the final article makes a more persuasive argument as a result.